sparktsang/sparktsang.github.io/_posts/invaders.md

 I was not wrong.

 Before noon, while I was still deep in a fragile sleep, the party began.
-Not in the bar downstairs, but right here, in the dorm room.
+Not in the bar outside, but right here, in the dorm room.
 A loud, jarring music exploded from a speaker.
-The door was thrown open, letting in the noise and heat from the hallway.
+The door was thrown open, letting in the noise and heat.
 They were talking, shouting, singing along.
 For an entire hour, the assault was relentless.

 I lay there, my eyes squeezed shut, not in rest, but in a state of furious, helpless resignation.
 This was my sanctuary, my cheap, quiet corner of the world, and it had been invaded.
 The unwritten rules of the backpacker world—a world supposedly built on mutual respect and shared space—were being brutally, unapologetically violated.